JordiCorbilla/QuantitativeFinance/README.md

 ## 2) Options Pricing Models (Black-Scholes)
 Options pricing is a fundamental concept in finance, and the Black-Scholes Model is a cornerstone of this field.
 We explore the Black-Scholes Model in-depth, providing insights into how it's used to determine the theoretical price of European-style options.
 Whether you're new to options pricing or seeking a deeper understanding, this section has you covered.

+## 3) Monte Carlo Method for Option Pricing
+Dive into the powerful Monte Carlo method for option pricing.
+Learn how to simulate stock price paths, calculate option payoffs, and estimate option prices under various scenarios.
+Gain insights into risk assessment and option price determination using this versatile numerical technique.

 # What's Next?
 We'll continue expanding this repository with detailed explanations, Python code examples, and visualizations for various quantitative finance topics.
 Our goal is to provide a valuable resource for learning and applying quantitative techniques in finance.